CloudLabsAI-Azure/apim-lab/apim-lab/gs/gs.md

    - **Analytics Understanding**: Familiarity with analytics and monitoring tools for tracking API performance.
    - **Fusion Dev Tools**: Basic knowledge of Fusion Dev tools for API management and development.

-These prerequisites will ensure you are prepared to engage effectively with the lab’s exercises and make the most of Azure’s API Management tools.

 ## Architecture

 ## Architecture Diagram